Business Unit: Research in Digitalization and Automation

 Travel Required: No

-Join our research group Autonomous Systems and Control located in Princeton, NJ, for a 3 – 9 month internship, and investigate new control and optimization functions for smart grids.
-Our close contact to different business units in Siemens provides the opportunity to contribute to and gain experience in real industrial applications.
-During this internship, you will experience the excitement and challenges of industrial research.
+Join Siemens Corporate Technology located at Princeton, NJ, for an internship, and discover how this information can be used to defend against real world threats, from script kiddies to nation-state sponsored attacker.
+During this internship, you will experience the excitement and challenges of industrial research and be part of a world class team.
 An internship with Siemens Corporate Technology is a great opportunity for students to gain real world experience in a diverse work environment.

 Our Princeton facility is recognized for providing a stimulating environment for highly talented and self-motivated students.
 You will have the opportunity to test your knowledge in a challenging problem-solving environment.
 You will be encouraged to think out-of-the-box, innovate and find solutions to real-life problems.
 Our team has a strong publication record in leading journals and conferences.